KnowledgeCaptureAndDiscovery/niw/papers/sciknow2017/README.md

-# WORKS'2017
+# Sciknow 2017
-Resources for the paper submited to WORKS'2017.
+Resources for the paper submited to Sciknow 2017.

 List of files:
 * <a href="example">Example: the Guardian's Gaza notebook</a>